ZhihaoDU/du2022sond/README.md

-# du2022sond
+# Speaker overlap-aware Neural Diarization
-Speaker overlap-aware Neural Diarization
+We will release codes here as soon as we achieve an internal grant.